 The entire work is based on the number three: three dancers, three plot-free acts with 12 choreographies, and 18 costumes.
 The three acts play with the color theory so central to the Bauhaus work.
 The first act is yellow, the second is pink, and the final is black.
 The yellow set is very cheerful and burlesque-like, the pinkish theme is more ceremonial and festive, and the final is much more mystical and esoteric.
 Schlemmer plays with the Nietzschean Apollonian and Dionysian ideas of the strict, controlled, and reserved, versus the more emotional and expressive.

 As with all of the work of the Bauhaus, there was a desire to free and dismantle the old forms of the art form, stripped to the basic and bare components.
 Schlemmer used ballet and pantomime, opposing the excesses of the opera and theater, even shunning the tiara and tutu.
-Funnily enough though, his Triadic Ballet costumes are so elaborate and unconventional, they distract from the movements and take on a life of their own.
+Funnily enough, his Triadic Ballet costumes are so elaborate and unconventional, they distract from the movements and take on a life of their own.

 So unique were the costumes and designs, that they provided the inspiration for films such as Fritz Lang’s Metropolis (1927) and David Bowie‘s Ziggy Stardust looks.
-With Halloween approaching, it might be a good source of costume ideas for art buffs as well.

-The appeal and impact of Schlemmer’s ballet is yet again another demonstration of how powerful, far-reaching and noteworthy the Bauhaus legacy is.
-It penetrates across countless aspects of our visual world and culture.
+The appeal and impact of Schlemmer’s ballet is yet again another demonstration of how powerful, far-reaching, and noteworthy the Bauhaus legacy is.
+It penetrates countless aspects of our visual world and culture.
 So modern and intriguing in its own time, it continues to provide fuel and stoke creativity a hundred years on.